hc2twv/PrbAndres/nifi-ngsi/doc/cygnus/installation_and_administration_guide/templates-cygnus.md

 ### Templates

 In order to reduce the configuration complexity fo many processors and controllers, Cygnus includes some templates.
 A Template is a way of combining these basic building blocks into larger building blocks.
 Once a DataFlow has been created, parts of it can be formed into a Template.
 This Template can then be dragged onto the canvas, or can be exported as an XML file and shared with others.
-Templates received from others can then be imported into an instance of NiFi and dragged onto the canvas.
+Templates received from others can then be imported into an instance of NiFi and dragged into the canvas.

 The templates provided in the Cygnus are: